Article at a Glance:

 Now, Re-Lyte Electrolyte Mix contains more sodium than other electrolyte products but it contains far less other ingredients— additives, artificial flavors, artificial colors, GMOs, you know, all icky stuff you’d rather avoid.

-It also comes in five varieties: unflavored, mixed berry, lemon lime, pina colada, and watermelon lime.
+It also comes in flavored and unflavored varieties.
 The unflavored variety isn’t sweet at all (it falls more on the salty end of the spectrum) and contains zero calories.
 The flavored varieties are lightly sweetened with stevia and contain five calories per serving.

 So, whether you’re trying to keep your electrolyte reserves strong during hot yoga, before you run a big marathon, in-between CrossFit workouts, or whatever other intense fitness fun you have penciled in, give Re-Lyte Electrolyte Mix a try.
 It’s the perfect option for anyone who wants to rehydrate as seriously as they exercise.